-Ann is author of Taxing Multinationals (Oxford University Press, 2019) and co-author of the Australian CGT Handbook (11th edition, Thomson Reuters, 2019).
 Ann's research applies a combination of pure economic theory, optimisation modelling and applied legal research, with a focus on the behavioural responses incentivised by mismatches in the tax system.
 Ann has a strong interest in supervising research projects on the interaction of these aspects on international tax policy and law design.

 Ann has significant teaching experience at both UNSW Business School and University of Sydney Business School, where she has received multiple teaching citations.
 She has also received multiple prizes for her teaching leadership, including the 2020 UNSW Business School Social Engagement: UN Principles of Responsible Management Education (PRME) Award (for mobilising Tax Clinic teaching to attain multiple United Nations Sustainable Development Goals) and the 2018 UNSW Business School John Prescott Award for Outstanding Teaching Innovation (for co-developing the online gamification ‘PlayTax: Adventures in International Tax Planning’).
 For completeness, Tax Clinic is a capstone elective course in the new BCom program and PlayTax is currently utilised in teaching tax law at both the UNSW Business School and the UNSW Faculty of Law.